bresypedraza/ThinkPod/README.md

 - tailwind

 To get npm start to activate both front and back end (with the 4 neccessary terminal command lines):
-1) Make sure that flask_cors is installed in your venv … cd flaskAPI
+1) Make sure all proper packages are installed in your venv … cd flaskAPI

 **Mac**